 Farming themselves and having hands-on experience in both arable and livestock agricultural sectors, gives the Barclay family the knowledge and expertise to meet the needs and expectations of loyal customers, who can rely on our experienced team of staff – many of whom have been with the company for several years.

 Neil Barclay receiving his John Deere certificate for the £1M Club in December 1981

 Insch, Aberdeenshire was the first depot opened and is HRN’s largest depot.
 HRN Tractors Sales Team are well respected within the farming community.
 HRN Tractors have built an enviable reputation of being able to supply new and used equipment to our customers at market leading prices.
 Insch may only be a small village but the nearby train station allows connection to Aberdeen Airport which is only 30 minutes away.

 Turriff depot was bought in 1984 providing a more local service for those in the far north east around Turriff and the Fraserburgh area.
 The depot underwent a full refurbishment in 2010 and it now offers a purpose-built service department and a fully stocked parts department, in effect doubling the capacity of the branch.

-HRN Tractors Kinloss was purpose built, and opened in May 1999 to cater for customers in Morayshire and The Highlands.
-It offers a medium size stockholding of new and used machines and is well equipped to handle all your parts and servicing requirements.
+HRN Tractors Kinloss was purpose-built and opened in May 1999 to cater to customers in Morayshire and The Highlands.
+It offers medium-size stockholding of new and used machines and is well equipped to handle all your parts and servicing requirements.

-Opened in May 2013 is our Muir of Ord depot, branching out to the north west of Scotland, to serve the Inverness and Dingwall area.
+Opened in May 2013 is our Muir of Ord depot, branching out to the north-west of Scotland, to serve the Inverness and Dingwall area.
 It offers a medium size stockholding of new and used machines.
-There is a busy parts department and large workshop area with 3 service technicians as well as office staff.
+There is a busy parts department and a large workshop area with 3 service technicians as well as office staff.